robfatland/zero2x/Z2JH/redux.md

 ```

 4. Create a script as below; and substitute *your* base string for `r5` in line 1.
 I call my script `go1.script`
 and I run it with `source go1.script`.
+When it runs: It will prompt for some security strings.
+Just hit Enter.

 ```